PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

-After recovering his breath Kim moved to join his sister.
+﻿After recovering his breath Kim moved to join his sister.
 Tom acknowledged him, her train of thought gone with the eye contact.

 They walked towards the village at a slow pace to absorb everything: sights, sounds and smells, geese, dogs and people.
 Carts and horses.
 Stacks of things by the buildings.
 Sacks of things by the stacks.
 Smoke, banging.
 A sudden shout, but nothing to do with them.